yunlongdong/RoboticsInOne/README.md

 [Chinese README](./README_CH.md)
 ## Introduction
-RIO is committed to providing a standard and complete tool chain and ecology for the robot community, and providing a graphical operation interface.
-RIO realizes 3D visualization of robot Link, Joint and Center of Mass (CoM) by opening URDF file, and realizes robot kinematics/dynamics code generation via URDF ->MDH ->Kinematics ->Jacobian ->Dynamics.
+RIO is committed to providing a standard and complete tool chain and ecology with a graphical operation interface for the robot community.
+RIO implements 3D visualization of robot links, joints and center of mass (CoM) by specifying a URDF file, and generates kinematics/dynamics codes via URDF ->MDH ->Kinematics ->Jacobian ->Dynamics.

 ![](./docs/res/urdf_view3d.jpg)
 ## Features
 1. URDF file visualization, including Link (adjustable transparency), Axis, CoM, etc
 2. Joints Control
-3. Invert Joint Z-Axis can be manually adjusted to achieve joint configuration consistent with the real robot
+3. Invert Joint Z-Axis: z axis of any joint can be manually adjusted to achieve joint configuration consistent with the real robot
-4. Modified D-H exporting
+4. Exporting modified D-H parameters
 5. Kinematics: forward kinematics, Jacobian symbolic representation, and code generation
-6. Dynamics: quality matrix M, symbolic representation of Inverse Dynamics and code generation
+6. Dynamics: mass matrix M, symbolic representation of Inverse Dynamics and code generation
-7. One click generation of verification code: randomly generate test samples, and compare the generated code with the numerical solution of pybullet for verification
+7. Verification code generation with one single click: randomly generate test samples so that users can verify the correctness by comparing the results of the generated codes with the numerical solution provided by pybullet.
 ## TODO
-* Interface: symoro is currently used for rigid body dynamics derivation; The code verification currently uses pybullet.
-In the future, we hope to provide more interfaces and leave room for expansion.
-It is better to expose some interfaces to allow users to write plug-ins to connect to any rigid body dynamics library.
+* Interface: symoro is currently used for rigid body dynamics derivation; The code verification process currently utilizes pybullet.
+In the future, we hope to provide more interfaces and leave enough room for extensions.
+We believe it would be owesome if users are allowed to write their own plugins to connect to any rigid body dynamics library.
-* Code generation: derive the minimum parameter set, generate C++ and Python code for system identification, randomly generate test samples and calculate results
+* Code generation: derive the minimum parameter set, generate C++ and Python codes for system identification; randomly generate test samples and calculate results
+* A series of tutorials (including websites, videos, blogs) should be produced.

-## Noted
+## Remark
 1. URDF Joints Axis should be [0, 0, 1]
+2. The urdf file contains only revolute joints
-2. Currently, only URDF code generation with 1 subtree is supported
+3. Currently, only URDF code generation with 1 subtree is supported

-## Communication
+## Contact us
 RoboticsInOne QQ Chat Group：179412348